Vehicle registration plates of Bulgaria: 1992–present

-Since 1992, the letter license plate code used letters common to both the Latin and Cyrillic alphabets, irrespective of whether they have the same phonetic value or not: А, В, Е, К, М, Н, О, Р, С, Т, У, Х, the same as today.
-A similar system is used in Greece, Russia, Belarus, Bosnia and Herzegovina, and Ukraine.
+Since 1992, the letter license plate code used letters common to both the Latin and Cyrillic alphabets, irrespective of whether they have the same phonetic value or not: А, В, Е, К, М, Н, О, Р, С, Т, У, Х, the same as today; a similar system is used in Greece, Russia, Belarus, Bosnia and Herzegovina, and Ukraine.
 Regions are as per ISO 3166-2:BG.
 The new 1992 issue of plates used a white background, in the format "X(X) NNNN Y".
 All former yellow background plates became invalid.
-In 1993, The hyphens/stops between letter and number blocks were also phased out and also became invalid in 1993.
+In 1993, he hyphens between letter and number blocks were also phased out and the plates with those features also became invalid in 1993.
 During the mid-1990s, the "X NNNN Y" combinations began to run out in many provinces (as there were only 90,000 possible combinations), and so a second letter was added to the series.
 Between 2000 and 2008, the left-hand blue band Bulgaria flag was phased in, eventually becoming a legal requirement on 1 July 2006.
 These plates were all in the "X(X) NNNN YY" format, but the shape of the letters was changed to the current standard – namely, the letters were made more "square" and heavier-set than previously.
-These plates all began with the series "AA", thereby repeating some combinations that had already existed before, albeit without the EU strip.
-On 1 January 2007 Bulgaria (BG) and Romania (RO) joined the European Union, and the standardised Europlate was introduced soon after.
+These plates all began with the series "AA", thereby repeating some combinations that had already existed before, albeit without the blue strip.

+On 1 January 2007 Bulgaria and Romania joined the European Union.
+Thus, standardized EU-style plates (with a blue band displaying a country code and an EU flag instead of a national flag) were introduced soon after in lieu of the previous format, which was generally discontinued (although still valid and used on military plates).